Find options for help

 -

-LPS Conservatorship
+LPS Conservatorships

 LPS conservatorships are court ordered mental health conservatorships used in limited circumstances for people who may be gravely disabled due to mental disorder.
 Only designated county agencies are authorized to initiate LPS conservatorship investigations and referrals.
+See CA State Association of PA/PG/PC’s LPS conservatorship law discussion.

-Probate Conservatorship
+Probate Conservatorships

 Probate conservatorships are different from LPS conservatorships and are generally used for people who need help managing personal or financial affairs.